vamsibanda/forex-rl-challenge/README.md

 # Sponsorships and Hackhathons

-Please, contact me if you would like to sponsor the FX RL challenge or organize a local
+Please, contact me if you would like to sponsor the FX RL challenge; or organize a local

 meetup, workshop or Hackathon where RL researchers can participate into this challenge.